United States Sesquicentennial coinage: Inception

 Sinnock's sketches for the quarter eagle were sent to the Fine Arts Commission on February 27, 1926, and were forwarded to sculptor member Lorado Taft for his views.
-Moore sent his commission's approval to Grant on March 26, with several recommendations, including that the motto E Pluribus Unum, present on the obverse in Sinnock's sketches, and the sun's rays on the reverse, be omitted.
+Moore sent his commission's approval to Grant on March 26, with several recommendations, including that the motto E Pluribus Unum, present on the obverse in Sinnock's sketches, and the Sun's rays on the reverse, be omitted.
 The rays were not removed, and the motto was moved to the reverse.
 Approval of the models followed in April, again with minor suggestions.

 Design

 The obverse of the half dollar features jugate busts of George Washington, first president of the United States, and Calvin Coolidge, the president in 1926.
 According to Anthony Swiatek and Walter Breen, "both were mistakes.
 Washington was not president of the Continental Congress in 1776, and Coolidge's likeness was illegal.
 By an 1866 Act of Congress, no living person could be portrayed on U.S. coins or currency; but this law had been many times violated and would be again."
 Although Sinnock had not previously designed a coin showing a president, he had created presidential medals under Chief Engraver Morgan's direction.
-Other living Americans, including Virginia Senator Carter Glass, have appeared on commemorative coinage, but Coolidge is the only president to appear on a U.S. coin in his lifetime.
+Other living Americans, including Virginia Senator Carter Glass, have appeared on commemorative coinage, but Coolidge then was the only president to appear on a U.S. coin in his lifetime.
 The Liberty Bell appears on the reverse, making the Sesquicentennial half dollar the first U.S. coin to bear private advertising—that is, the legend "Pass and Stow" on the bell, for the long-defunct partnership of John Pass and John Stow, who recast the bell after it initially broke in 1752.
 Sinnock's initials JRS are on the obverse, on the truncation of Washington's bust.

 Swiatek and Breen describe the obverse of the quarter eagle as "very Art Deco".
 Liberty appears on it, wearing a liberty cap and holding both a scroll representing the United States Declaration of Independence and a torch likely intended to recall the Statue of Liberty.
 The reverse depicts Independence Hall, where the Declaration of Independence was signed, and the rising Sun behind it.
 Sinnock's initials are to the right, above the right wing of the building.
 Bowers pointed out that the depiction of Independence Hall closely resembles that on the Bicentennial half dollar, struck a half century later.
 As no clock hands are seen on the bell tower of the building on the quarter eagle, it is not possible to say what time is intended—on the Bicentennial half dollar, the time is 3:00.